ChaiUrs/StarWars/README.md

 ## SWAPI Basics

-The SWAPI is a database with all different kinds of resources from the Star Wars universe.
+The SWAPI API is a collection of data with all different kinds of resources from the 7 official live-action movies of the Star Wars universe.
+It includes information about each movie, many of the prominent and background characters, and a large portion of the planets, starships, and species seen throughout the 7 Episodes.
 There are 6 main resources we can tap into:

 - People: 87